hle027/MP2.1/README.md

 Finally, the browser developer tools are highly useful to inspect and identify the HTML elements where the required information resides in the webpage.

-### Grading

-We will use the following rubric for grading.
-Points are awarded in a sequential manner (e.g., you get no points for c. if b. is not satisfied) and are additive.
-Thus, there are 4 possible points: 0, 0.1, 0.3 and 1, or equivalently 0, 10, 30, and 100 points on Coursera.

-a.
-Submitted all the files.
-There should be at least six URLs in "bio_urls.txt".
-Also, please remove non-ascii characters. -- 0.1 points

-		Your repo should have the following files:

-			├── README.md
-			├── bio_urls.txt
-			├── bios.txt
-			├── livedatalab_config.json
-			├── sample
-			│   ├── bio_urls.txt
-			│   ├── bios.txt
-			│   └── scraper.ipynb
-			└── scraper_code
-			    └── scraper.ipynb  OR scraper.py

-b. "bios.txt" and "bio_urls.txt" are properly formatted as mentioned in 2. above -- +0.2 points

-c.
-Submitted URLs in "bio_urls.txt" don't overlap with other students' submissions including previous years' submissions (max 5 overlapping URLs allowed). -- +0.7 points